Research and Sponsored Programs

-Per the general policy for re-opening research at TWU issued on May 29, some faculty human subjects studies can resume face-to-face contact on June 15 with approval from the Vice Provost for Research and Innovation.
+Per the general policy for re-opening research at TWU issued on May 29, some faculty human subjects studies couldresume face-to-face contact on June 15 with approval from the Vice Provost for Research and Innovation.
 Requests for resuming these faculty studies must be made to the Vice Provost for Research and Innovation using the Request Exception to Resume Face-to-Face Human Subjects Research form.
 This plan also stated on July 1 face-to-face human research studies in which Covid-19 risk can be mitigated to a minimal level may resume if a PI has modified the IRB protocol to add the risk of Covid-19 exposure to the procedures and consent form, included necessary safety measures, and re-consented new or continuing participants.
 A guidance for minimizing the risk of exposure to COVID-19 in human subjects research can be found here.
 Studies where the Covid-19 risks cannot be mitigated, or are not modified to address risks associated with Covid-19, cannot resume face-to-face procedures at this time.
 Please note that the date for resuming these studies is currently set at August 3 unless the Except Request Form (see above) is submitted and approved but that this date is subject to change based on the current COVID-19 situation.